 - Premium WordPress Theme— If you want your blog to stand out, choose a premium WordPress theme instead of a free WordPress theme that you will see everywhere.
 You don’t have to spend a fortune for a custom designed site, but you can grab a great premium theme from $49-79 dollars (most use the Genesis framework).
 I use the $79 Isabelle theme from Bluchic and it’s one of the best blogging investments I’ve made!
 Restored 316 and Pretty Darn Cute Design also have some gorgeous, easy-to-use and customizable themes.

 - Tailwind— Pinterest is my largest traffic referral and Tailwind has been a HUGE part of driving this traffic.
 I get over 600k impressions monthly and it’s continuing to grow.
 The Tailwind app allows me to bulk schedule pins and also provides some great analytics to track my Pinterest growth.

 Contrary to what you may see floating around on pins in Pinterest, it’s EXTREMELY rare to make six figures blogging in a year or less.
 I’m not saying it can’t happen, I’m just saying it is in NO way the norm!
 Before you get discouraged– you can definitely make money blogging but it takes time and effort to do it well and reliably.
-I recommend getting a good body of work to share over a period of a few months before approaching brands.
+If you’re just starting out on your blogging journey, I recommend getting a good body of work to share over a period of a few months before approaching brands.